Sushma-Varadaiah/kyc/README.md

 When the mining starts we need to unlock the accounts.

-***D.	Start the mining process using the below command and keep the mining process running as we have to deploy Voting.sol on to this network.***
+***D.	Start the mining process using the below command and keep the mining process running as we have to deploy KYC.sol on to this network.***

 >	miner.start()